norlab-ulaval/norlab_icp_mapper/docs/Compilation.md

 | Ubuntu         |            bionic 18.04.1 LTS (64 bit)             |                focal 20.04 LTS (64 bit)                 |          jammy 22.04 LTS (64 bit)          |
 | Architecture   |                  x86 and arm64/v8                  |                     x86 and arm64/v8                    |              x86 and arm64/v8              |

+!!! note

-__Note:__ we only support 64-bit systems because of some issues with Eigen.
+    we only support 64-bit systems because of some issues with Eigen.
 Other versions will most probably work but you'll have to try yourself to know for sure.

 ### Dependencies
 norlab_icp_mapper relies principally on `libpointmatcher` and its dependencies.